dpmaddalena/dpmaddalena.github.com/_posts/2014-01-25-earthprints.md

 while sifting meaning from
 the ground and bounding mortar.

-    When this earth by discreet
+&nbsp; &nbsp; When this earth by discreet
-    shifts beneath concrete is
+&nbsp; &nbsp; shifts beneath concrete is
-    revealed, a hidden language
+&nbsp; &nbsp; revealed, a hidden language
-    is heard, essential knowledge
+&nbsp; &nbsp; is heard, essential knowledge
-    uncovered—every fracture
+&nbsp; &nbsp; uncovered—every fracture
-    an ancient pattern, each fissure
+&nbsp; &nbsp; an ancient pattern, each fissure
-    apocalyptic, and every rift
+&nbsp; &nbsp; apocalyptic, and every rift
-    a tattle on the planet
+&nbsp; &nbsp; a tattle on the planet
-    like a fingerprint
+&nbsp; &nbsp; like a fingerprint
-    escaped the glove
+&nbsp; &nbsp; escaped the glove
-    the burglar wore to hide it.
+&nbsp; &nbsp; the burglar wore to hide it.

 The signs are the earth is still
 beneath us, and we, with our